...

 Consulting with a Tax Professional:

 The U.S. tax code can be complex, and tax laws are subject to change.
-Speak to a certified tax professional to receive customized tax advice and assistance in optimizing deductions and credits.
+Speak to a certified tax professional for customized advice and assistance in optimizing deductions and credits.

 Tax Planning Strategies for Individuals and Businesses